 8.Do you have any questions?

-The last question that will always be asked during an interview.
+This is the last question that will always be asked during an interview.
 Keep at least two or three questions in your mind no matter what they are.
 Ask questions at the end of the interview.
 Interviewers enjoy getting to answer some questions and they did just listen to you talk about themselves.
 Once this part is over you can relax and walk out of the interview knowing you aced it.